turtlebot/turtlebot4_setup/README.md

 If you wish to manually setup the workspace, follow these instructions.

-### Install ROS2 Galactic
+### Install ROS2 Humble

-Follow https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html and install ros-galactic-ros-base
+Follow https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html and install ros-humble-ros-base

 ### Install ROS tools